 Other traditions and significance

 During the season of Diwali, numerous rural townships and villages host fairs, where local producers and artisans trade produce and goods.
 A variety of entertainments are usually available for inhabitants of the local community to enjoy.
-The womenfolk, in particular, adorn themselves in colourful attire and decorate their hands with henna.
+The womenfolk, in particular, adorn themselves in colorful attire and decorate their hands with henna.

 Such events are also mentioned in Sikh historical records.
-In the modern day, Diwali fairs are held at college, or university, campuses or as community events by members of the Indian diaspora.
+In the modern-day, Diwali fairs are held at college, or university, campuses or as community events by members of the Indian diaspora.
 At such events, a variety of music, dance and arts performances, food, crafts, and cultural celebrations are featured.

 Diwali marks a major shopping period in India and is comparable to the Christmas period in terms of consumer purchases and economic activity.
 It’s traditionally a time when households purchase new clothing, home refurbishments, gifts, gold, jewelry, and other large purchases, particularly as the festival, is dedicated to the goddess of wealth and prosperity, and such purchases are considered auspicious.